apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/observability/alert.md

 # Configure IM alert

-Alerts are mainly used for daily error response to improve system availability.
+Alerts are mainly used for daily error notification to improve system availability.
 KubeBlocks integrates a set of generic alert rules and multiple notification channels to meet the operation and maintenance requirements of online production-level clusters.

 ## Alert rules